Academic Operational Policies

 - Add the program to the PQA schedule.

-- Upon approval by MAESD, the dean’s office will make all necessary arrangements for hiring, scheduling, facilities, and any other required resources in preparation of start-up.
+- Upon approval by MTCU, the Dean’s office will make all necessary arrangements for hiring, scheduling, facilities, and any other required resources in preparation of start-up.

-- Upon approval by MAESD, the Registrar will arrange the required set-up with financial aid and admissions.
+- Upon approval by MTCU, the Registrar will arrange the required set-up with financial aid and admissions.

-- Upon approval by MAESD, Marketing and Communications will work collaboratively with the dean and program team on the promotional strategy.
+- Upon approval by MTCU, Marketing and Communications will work collaboratively with the dean and program team on the promotional strategy.

 - A post-implementation update will be required in the form of an annual report following the completion of the third academic year.
-The dean will submit this report to the Senior Vice-President, Academic and Chief Learning Officer who will present it to the Board of Governors.
+The dean will submit this report to the Senior Vice-President, Academic who will present it to the Board of Governors.

 - Program of Study Renewal